OIT-ADS-Web/vivo_widgets/README.markdown

    mkdir widgetsolr
    cp -R solr/main tmp/solr_4.7_examples/solr/widgetsolr

-4. start the server
+4. Start the server with a command much like this.
+The directories may be different depending on where you put the solr_examples files etc... following the example above:

    ```
    java -Dsolr.home=tmp/solr_4.7_examples -Djetty.home=tmp/solr_4.7_examples -server \
     -DSTOP.PORT=8079 -DSTOP.KEY=pleasestop -jar tmp/solr_4.7_examples/start.jar 2> tmp/solr.log &

-If you go somwhere like here (depending on what port it picks) you should be able to verify it's running:
+If you go somwhere like here (depending on the port) you should be able to verify it's running:

     http://localhost:8983/solr/